 Further assessment includes your own input and opinion (finally).
 Primarily, the key point is to state what you think is the likely problem or your provisional diagnoses.
 A recommended guideline, particularly in imaging, is that when you are coming up with differentials you should always come up with or list the top three differentials.
 Even if something appears to you very obviously to be one condition, this forces you to think about potential other conditions that could also present the same.

-“Jane seems to have a vertigo-like process that is consistent with reduced blood flow to the brain during movement of her neck.
+“John seems to have a vertigo-like process that is consistent with reduced blood flow to the brain during movement of his neck.
 However, the syncope and limiting to only during neck movement is not consistent with a pure vertigo finding (i.e., this doesn’t appear to be paroxysmal benign postural vertigo, the most common cause of vertigo-like symptoms).
-As such, these findings appear to be most in keeping with Bow Hunters syndrome.
-Other possibilities for her presentation that may warrant investigation could include vasovagal syndrome (a cardiogenic (heart + blood vessels) cause) or Meniere’s disease (abnormal fluid in the inner ear labyrinth).”
+As such, these findings appear to be most in keeping with mechanical occlusion of the vertebral artery.
+Other possibilities for his presentation that may warrant investigation could include vasovagal syndrome (a cardiogenic (heart + blood vessels) cause) or Meniere’s disease (abnormal fluid in the inner ear labyrinth).”

 As can be seen from this, this is primarily a discussion of what I believe the likely diagnosis is for this patient and the potential differential diagnoses.
 It even includes a brief explanation for why the most likely diagnosis for vertigo doesn’t apply in this case.
 It can also includes things such as what the patient is at risk for, or other concerns you have identified.
 Additionally, it doesn’t include mention of other conditions that can cause muscle weakness and pre-syncope, such as stroke, because those conditions don’t correlate very well with the syncope finding.
 They need to be thought about originally and have been investigated, but once ruled out they no longer exist in the assessment.